mayonez1/sudoku/sudoku/Documentation.md

 - <code>SUDK::grd grid</code> - this is the main sudoku grid for the class.
 This is what is getting displayed when Square::display() is called and is what will be getting modified by the user using the menu class.

+- <code>SUDK::grd compGrid</code> - this is the completed/filled in grid that the main, user-edited grid is checked against.

 - <code>SUDK::point p</code> - a dummy point used when the Square class constructor is called.

 - <code>int skill</code> - determines how hard the final puzzle will be, and is used in <code>Square::format()</code> to determine how many values should be removed from the grid.

 - <code>std::string savePath</code> - the filepath where the program saves and loads to, used in <code>Square::save()</code> and <code>Square::load()</code>.

+- <code>std::string compPath</code> - the filepath where the program saves and loads the completed grids to

 </p>